 “Joy” and “hope” are feelings rarely experienced by children who are forced to spend significant amounts of time in the hospital due to chronic illness or significant injury.
-But local non-profit organization Above the Clouds is out to change all that, through a close partnership with Floating Hospital for Children at Tufts Medical Center.
+But local non-profit organization Above the Clouds is out to change all that, through a close partnership with Tufts Children's Hospital at Tufts Medical Center.
 Above the Clouds’ “Dream Flyers” program provides pediatric patients between the ages of six and 18 the opportunity to temporarily leave their medical life challenges behind and experience the freedom and exhilaration of co-piloting a small airplane.

 “It’s very important for us to be sure that all our patients and families understand how the program works,” said Pappaconstantinou.
 “We take each patient’s individual situation and personality into consideration and talk with each family and child to explain everything that will happen with the flight.
 While the Dream Flights are amazing experiences for many kids, we understand that they are not appropriate for everyone.”